A First Observational Assessment of Cosmic Backreaction Over an Extended Redshift Range: Abstract

 \section{Abstract}

-In the recent preprint arXiv:2604.07244v1, the authors introduce a novel combination of redshift, distance, and expansion rate observables for constraining cosmic backreaction.
-The current work presents a first application of the method, yielding the first direct constraints on the total cosmic backreaction in our Universe over a significant redshift range.
-The constraints are consistent with vanishing backreaction within one standard deviation.
-However, the constraints are fairly weak and significant backreaction cannot be ruled out.
+In the recent preprint arXiv:2604.07244v1, the authors introduce a novel combination of redshift, distance, and expansion rate observables for constraining cosmic backreaction observationally.
+The current work presents a first application of the method, in principle yielding the first direct constraints on the total cosmic backreaction in our universe over a significant redshift range.
+However, we find that current data are not yet sufficient to place tight constraints on backreaction.
+Thus, neither vanishing nor significant backreaction can be ruled out with the presented constraints.
+Nonetheless, the results suggest that forthcoming survey data will enable enlightening constraints on cosmic backreaction using this method.